Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/NotificationProvider.md

 - `USER` : username under which the GitOps repo lives on GitHub
 - `REPO` : the name of the GitOps repo on GitHub / the URL of the GitOps repo on Azure DevOps

-e.g. the GitOps repo on GitHub is https://github.com/USER/REPO.
+e.g. If using GitHub, your GitOps repo would be https://github.com/USER/REPO.

 1. Create a secret to store your GitHub/Azure DevOps PAT.
-Here, we have chosen to name the secret "github-token"/"azdo-token":
+Here, we have chosen to name the secret "github-token" on GitHub:

     ```bash
     kubectl create secret generic github-token -n flux-system --from-literal=token=$GPAT
     ```
-    or
+    or "azdo-token" if using Azure DevOps:

     ```bash
     kubectl create secret generic azdo-token -n flux-system --from-literal=token=$GPAT